curlygirly/cv-1/README.md

 ####Makers Academy (Graduated June 2015)

-- Self-motivated independent learner who loves discovering new tricks, best thing ever is surprising the coaches
+- Self-motivated and independent learner who loves discovering new tricks, best thing ever is surprising the coaches
 - Team player who genuinely likes people and infecting them with my sense of humour
 - Failure is not an option, the one weekend I didn't get a pass from code review I worked my butt off to stay on top of the curriculum *and* get a pass on my previous fail